Working in Saudi Arabia or the UAE allows you to spend money now while also saving money for later. There are several reasons for this:

 How to Spend It

 You can find used cars at reasonable prices at one of Saudi Arabia’s many used car dealers.
-For example, via KSA Motory’s online listings, we found, all used, a Honda Civic 2008 for US $3731.77, a Toyota Corolla 2009 for $3998.32, and a BMW 3 Series Coupe 2004 for $5331.10.
+For example, in 2018 via KSA Motory’s online listings, we found, all used, a Honda Civic 2008 for US $3731.77, a Toyota Corolla 2009 for $3998.32, and a BMW 3 Series Coupe 2004 for $5331.10.
 Expatriates at the end of their contracts are often looking to sell their cars to incoming expatriates, so you may have luck finding your vehicle that way.
 A bonus of buying a car in Saudi Arabia is that the vehicle is safe from salt and snow damage.

 However, the majority of expatriates prefer taking Uber over driving.
 Uber is relatively inexpensive and saves you from having to navigate the famously crazy driving in the Kingdom.